Tranquilo-Organization/Tranquilo-Backend/README.md

 2. PostController
 Handles user-generated posts.

+GET /api/post
-GET /api/post - Retrieves all posts.
+    - Retrieves all posts.
+GET /api/post/{id}
-GET /api/post/{id} - Retrieves a post by its ID.
+    - Retrieves a post by its ID.
+GET /api/post/User/{userId}
-GET /api/post/User/{userId} - Retrieves posts by a specific user.
+    - Retrieves posts by a specific user.
+POST /api/post
-POST /api/post - Adds a new post.
+    - Adds a new post.
+PATCH /api/post
-PATCH /api/post - Updates an existing post.
+    - Updates an existing post.
+DELETE /api/post/{id}
-DELETE /api/post/{id} - Deletes a post by its ID.
+    - Deletes a post by its ID.
+POST /api/post/vote
-POST /api/post/vote - Votes on a post.
+    - Votes on a post.

 3. CommentController
 Manages user comments on posts.

+GET /api/comment
-GET /api/comment - Retrieves all comments.
+    - Retrieves all comments.
+GET /api/comment/{id}
-GET /api/comment/{id} - Retrieves a comment by its ID.
+    - Retrieves a comment by its ID.
+GET /api/comment/User/{userId}
-GET /api/comment/User/{userId} - Retrieves comments made by a specific user.
+    - Retrieves comments made by a specific user.
+GET /api/comment/Post/{postId}
-GET /api/comment/Post/{postId} - Retrieves comments on a specific post.
+    - Retrieves comments on a specific post.
+POST /api/comment
-POST /api/comment - Adds a new comment.
+    - Adds a new comment.
+PATCH /api/comment
-PATCH /api/comment - Updates an existing comment.
+    - Updates an existing comment.
+DELETE /api/comment/{id}
-DELETE /api/comment/{id} - Deletes a comment by its ID.
+    - Deletes a comment by its ID.

 4. RoutineController
 Handles user routines and associated logic.

+GET /api/routine
-GET /api/routine - Retrieves all routines.
+    - Retrieves all routines.
+GET /api/routine/{id}
-GET /api/routine/{id} - Retrieves a routine by its ID.
+    - Retrieves a routine by its ID.
+GET /api/routine/LevelId/{LevelId}
-GET /api/routine/LevelId/{LevelId} - Retrieves routines by difficulty level.
+    - Retrieves routines by difficulty level.

 5. ProfileController
 Manages user profiles.

+GET /api/profile/UserId/{id}
-GET /api/profile/UserId/{id} - Retrieves a user profile by user ID.
+    - Retrieves a user profile by user ID.
+GET /api/profile/UserEmail/{email}
-GET /api/profile/UserEmail/{email} - Retrieves a user profile by email.
+    - Retrieves a user profile by email.
+PUT /api/profile
-PUT /api/profile - Updates user profile information.
+    - Updates user profile information.
+PATCH /api/profile/UserLevel/{userId}
-PATCH /api/profile/UserLevel/{userId} - Updates user level.
+    - Updates user level.
+DELETE /api/profile
-DELETE /api/profile - Deletes a user profile.
+    - Deletes a user profile.

-AI Integration
+## AI Integration
 The AI component of the Tranquilo app generates personalized routines and anxiety management suggestions.
 The backend communicates with this AI module, sending user data to provide relevant recommendations based on GAD parameters.

-Testing
+## Testing
 The Tranquilo backend includes a comprehensive set of tests to ensure reliability.

-Types of Tests:
+# Types of Tests:
 Unit Tests: Verifies individual components, like services and controllers.
-Integration Tests: Ensures different components of the backend work well together.
-End-to-End Tests: Simulates real-world usage and scenarios to ensure the entire system functions correctly.

 Running Tests:
 To execute tests, use: